Now that you've posted an open position and recruited a pool of job applicants, it’s time to start interviewing.

 - Remember to ask the same questions to every applicant you interview

-- Contact a staffing consultant for help coming up with behavior-based interview questions and other hands-on assistance conducting interviews—it's best to involve a consultant from the beginning of the recruiting effort, so call 512-471-4772 or 1-800-687-4178 today!
+- Contact a Human Resources consultant for help coming up with behavior-based interview questions and other hands-on assistance conducting interviews—it's best to involve a consultant from the beginning of the recruiting effort, so call 512-471-4772 or 1-800-687-4178 today!

 How to Interview Applicants with Disabilities

 One of the most important questions you should ask during the first stages of every interview—whether it's with an applicant who appears to be disabled or not—is, "Can you perform all the essential functions of this position with or without reasonable accommodation?"
 Depending on the answer, take one of the following actions:

 - If the answer is "Yes," the person is still a competitive applicant and is not considered disabled in the context of the job.
 You should continue with the interview as planned, and not worry about what accommodations will be needed until later in the hiring process—if you eventually decide this person is the best-qualified person for your position and you extend an offer of hire, he or she will then disclose any accommodation requirements and the university will determine if this accommodation requirement is "reasonable."